matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

             require(providedAllowance >= PRICE_FOR_PAYING_FEES, "The user did not provide enough allowance");

             // Note, that while the minimal amount of ETH needed is tx.ergsPrice * tx.ergsLimit,
-            // neither paymaster, nor account to touch this context variable. uint256 requiredETH = _transaction.ergsLimit * _transaction.maxFeePerErg;
+            // neither paymaster nor account are allowed to access this context variable. uint256 requiredETH = _transaction.ergsLimit * _transaction.maxFeePerErg;

             // Pulling all the tokens from the user